KyuuKiya/kyuukiya.github.io/_pages/about.md

 <script type="text/javascript" src="//cdn.plu.mx/widget-popup.js"></script>
 <span class='anchor' id='about-me'></span>
 # About Me
-Jiye Qiu (邱 季野 / キュウ キヤ) is a doctoral student studying nuclear science and energy engineering at the Quantum Reaction Engineering Laboratory, Quantum and Energy Engineering Area, Division of Sustainable Energy and Environmental Engineering, Graduate School of Engineering, The University of Osaka.
+Jiye Qiu (邱 季野 / キュウ キヤ) is a doctoral student studying nuclear science and energy engineering at the Graduate School of Engineering, The University of Osaka.
 Sponsored by Support for Pioneering Research Initiated by the Next Generation, Japan Science and Technology Agency (JST SPRING).
 Research focus includes prompt gamma-ray imaging for boron neutron capture therapy, with broader interests in medical physics.
-Obtained Master of Engineering degree in nuclear science and energy engineering from Osaka University in 2024, and Bachelor of Engineering degree in biomedical engineering from the University of Sydney with first class honours in 2021. <br>
+Obtained Master of Engineering degree in nuclear science and energy engineering from the University of Osaka in 2024, and Bachelor of Engineering degree in biomedical engineering from the University of Sydney with first class honours in 2021. <br>
  <br>
 Research Keywords: Medical Physics, Radiation Measurement, Particle Therapy, Medical Imaging, Nuclear Medicine Instrumentation, Scintillation Counting, Monte Carlo Simulation, Deep Learning<br>
  <br>
 日本語の履歴と業績は[Researchmap](https://researchmap.jp/jiye-qiu)にご参照ください。

 # News
+- *2025.06*: Made a oral presentation in <a href="https://conference-indico.kek.jp/event/293/overview">AFAD2025 (Asian Forum for Accelerators and Detectors)</a>.
 - **<font color="#FF000"><em>2025.05</em>: Published a first-authored article in <a href="https://doi.org/10.1088/1748-0221/20/05/P05012">Journal of Instrumentation</a>.</font>**
 - *2025.02*: Made a poster presentation in <a href="https://phits.jaea.go.jp/workshop2025.html">PHITS Workshop at JAEA 2025</a>.
 - **<font color="#FF000"><em>2024.10</em>: Published a first-authored article in <a href="https://doi.org/10.1016/j.radmeas.2024.107308">Radiation Measurements</a>.</font>**